 \section{Abstract}

-Zero-touch network and service management (ZSM) concept introduced by European Telecommunications Standards Institute (ETSI) is a promising solution for full automation in ultra-reliable and ultra-responsive future networks such as sixth generation (6G).
-The ZSM is an ongoing study by the ETSI and to realized it, machine learning (ML) and network softwarization are indispensable.
-Despite flexibility and resource efficiency, softwarized networks are vulnerable to various faults and problems such as physical node failure or software malfunctions.
-Therefore new concerns on mitigating such problems appear.
-In this paper, we propose a model-free deep reinforcement learning (DRL)- based proactive failure recovery (PFR) framework called zerotouch PFR (ZT-PFR) for the embedded stateful virtual network functions (VNFs) in network function virtualization (NFV) enabled networks.
-To realize ZT-PFR concept, sequential decision making based on network’s status is necessary.
-To this end, we formulate an optimization problem for efficient resource usage by minimizing the defined network cost function including resource cost and wrong decision penalty.
-Inspired from ETSI and ITU, we propose a novel impending failure model where each VNF’s state transition follows a Markov process.
-As a solution, we propose state-of-the-art DRL-based methods such as soft actor-critic and proximal policy optimization.
-Moreover, to keep network state monitoring information at an acceptable level of freshness in order to make appropriate decisions, we apply the concept of age of information (AoI) to strike a balance between the event and scheduling-based monitoring.
-Several simulation scenarios are considered to show the effectiveness of our algorithm and provide a fair comparison with baselines.
-Several key system and DRL algorithm design insights for PFR are drawn from our analysis and simulation results.
-For example we use a hybrid neural network, consisting long short time memory (LSTM) layers in DRL agent’s structure, to capture impending failure’s time dependency.
+In this paper, we propose a Zero-Touch, deep reinforcement learning (DRL)-based Proactive Failure Recovery framework called ZT-PFR for stateful network function virtualization (NFV)-enabled networks.
+To this end, we formulate a resource-efficient optimization problem minimizing the network cost function including resource cost and wrong decision penalty.
+As a solution, we propose state-of-the-art DRL-based methods such as soft-actor-critic (SAC) and proximal-policy-optimization (PPO).
+In addition, to train and test our DRL agents, we propose a novel impending-failure model.
+Moreover, to keep network status information at an acceptable freshness level for appropriate decision-making, we apply the concept of age of information to strike a balance between the event and scheduling-based monitoring.
+Several key systems and DRL algorithm design insights for ZT-PFR are drawn from our analysis and simulation results.
+For example, we use a hybrid neural network, consisting long short-term memory layers in the DRL agent's structure, to capture impending-failure's time dependency.

-\section{Introduction}
+\section{introduction}